-Braun-Blanquet scale, to value 4), and the extension of the invaded area (absence of thalli in the area between the shoreline and the breakwater barriers with consequent almost complete disappearance of thalli stranded to shore).
+Braun-Blanquet scale, to value 4), and the extension of the invaded area (absence of thalli in the area between the shoreline and the breakwater barriers, with consequent almost complete disappearance of thalli stranded to shore).

-In the light of the ever increasing attention in monitoring and management of alien species in Marine Protected Areas, given the lack of information on the presence and distribution of this species in Ischia (with the exception of the aforementioned technical report by ARPAC, 2007), and in the spirit of partnership and diffusion of the Local Ecological Knowledge (Huntington, 2000), in 2018 the NEMO Association considered appropriate to point out this phenomenon through the Citizen Science portal created by the Protected Marine Area "Regno di Nettuno" (islands of Ischia, Procida and Vivara) (Gambi et al., 20128): www.citizensciencerdn.it.
+In the light of the ever increasing attention in monitoring and management of alien species in Marine Protected Areas, given the lack of information on the presence and distribution of this species in Ischia (with the exception of the aforementioned technical report by ARPAC, 2007), and in the spirit of partnership and diffusion of the Local Ecological Knowledge (Huntington, 2000), in 2018 the NEMO Association considered appropriate to point out this phenomenon through the Citizen Science portal created by the Marine Protected Area "Regno di Nettuno" (islands of Ischia, Procida and Vivara) (Gambi et al., 20128): www.citizensciencerdn.it.

 The report was then taken into consideration and in October 2018 we carried out a survey in the area with collection of the alga whose taxonomic identification let us to confirm it was L. lallemandii.
 In October 2018 the species was observed in a quite large area from 2 to 5 m depth (Fig. 2), inside and outside the breaking barriers and in the "Le Parate" cove.
-The western slope of the promontory (where is located the cove "Le Parate"), the tufa volcanic rocks deposits; form a terrace up to 10 m depth and gently degrade up to 30 m depth, where we found the edge of various canyon heads, so the area is exposed to wave and current actions.
+In the western slope of the promontory (where "Le Parate" is located), the tufa volcanic rocks deposits form a terrace up to 10 m depth which gently degrade up to 30 m depth, where we found the edge of various canyon heads, so the area is exposed to wave and current actions.
 The thalli were settled mainly on the rocky reefs, and also surrounding small Posidonia patches (Fig. 2), but not observed above the seagrass canopy.
 The thalli showed different sizes, mainly around 5-10 cm in diameter, and with a distribution in patches of different dimensions and density.
 We registered also other occurrence of the species near Punta San Pancrazio, on the southern side of Ischia, at 5 m depth with isolated thalli (Sorvino P. and Gaglioti M., pers. comm.).
-In the absence of further information, we are led to believe that the species has invaded s.i.b.m.
-75/2019 25
+In the absence of further information, we are led to believe that the species has invaded

-Fig. 2 - Different views of Lophocladia lallemandii settled on hard bottoms and around a Posidonia oceanica patch in "Le Parate" cove (Sant'Angelo) during the massive occurrence recorded in October 2018 (1-5 m depth) (photos by Gambi M.C.). only the southern side of the island.
+Fig. 2 - Different views of Lophocladia lallemandii settled on hard bottoms and around a Posidonia oceanica patch at "Le Parate" cove (Sant'Angelo) during the massive occurrence recorded in October 2018 (1-5 m depth) (photos by Gambi M.C.). only the southern side of the island.

-As it well documented, the island of Ischia, especially its northern side, is empletely surrounded by extensive P. oceanica meadows (Buia et al., 2003), and the presence of L. lallemandii may represent a serious threat for the resilience of this ecosystem, as observed in other areas of the Mediterranean Sea (Ballesteros et al., 2007; Marbà et al., 2014).
-Therefore, we consider important to deepen the monitoring of this species also in the future, also - but not only - through communication campaigns aimed at soliciting the contribution of the local community.
-In our opinion, the Sant'Angelo site is of high scientific interest because it is included almost entirely within the B no-take zone of the Marine Protected Area (entrance allowed only for bathing and guided snorkel and SCUBA diving) and, as it is within the coastal strip and the rocky cost and reefs are quite steep, anchorage and fishing are not allowed, therefore, the anthropic disturbance is very reduced.
+As it is well documented, the island of Ischia, especially its northern side, is surrounded by extensive P. oceanica meadows (Buia et al., 2003), and the presence of L. lallemandii may represent a serious threat for the resilience of this ecosystem, as observed in other areas of the Mediterranean Sea (Ballesteros et al., 2007; Marbà et al., 2014).
+Therefore, we consider important to deepen the monitoring of this species in the future, also - but not only - through communication campaigns aimed at soliciting the contribution of the local community.
+In our opinion, the Sant'Angelo site is of high scientific interest because it is included almost entirely within the B no-take zone of the Marine Protected Area (entrance allowed only for bathing and guided snorkel and SCUBA diving) and, since the rocky cost and reefs are quite steep, anchorage and fishing are not allowed, therefore, the anthropic disturbance is reduced.